drakkar-lig/walt-python-packages/client/walt/client/doc/md/help-intro.md

 The [WalT project](https://walt-project.liglab.fr) allows to easily build and use your own WalT testbed.
 Up to now, WalT testbeds have been used for research experiments, medium-sized (e.g., 100 nodes) industrial testing infrastructures, and mobile demo setups.

+## Scope and design notes

+WalT is designed as **a tool for teammates**.
+If many users want to use WalT, then **each team should install its own private WalT platform**.
+Much of the versatility and user-friendliness we advertise comes from this concept of private platform.
+See [`walt help show design-notes`](design-notes.md) for more info.

 ## Main features

 WalT mainly provides the following set of features: